ipld/ipld/schemas/schema-kinds.md

 no such in-domain value.

-For example, if you have some integer field, and if `0` is distinctive from from the field being absent, use`optional`.
+For example, if you have some integer field, and if `0` is distinctive from from the field being absent, use `optional`.
-If `0` (or some other value of your choice like `-1`) can be used as a entinel value in your application logic, while not being serialized as such, then you may wish to consider using `implicit`.
+If `0` (or some other value of your choice like `-1`) can be used as a sentinel value in your application logic, while not being serialized as such, then you may wish to consider using `implicit`.

-One usage pattern to particularly note: if writing a schema for definiting configuration that a user may provide, and it has some concept of "defaults", and your application also needs to be able to *remember* whether a value was the default or explicitly user-provided (e.g. to re-emit the config without altering this)
+One usage pattern to particularly note: imagine writing a schema for defining configuration that a user may provide, and it has some concept of "defaults".
+If your application also needs to be able to *remember* whether a value was the default or explicitly user-provided (e.g. to re-emit the config without altering this), you want to use `optional`!
+In this situation, `implicit` may cause the provided value to be lost at the application-layer if it was equal to the default, whereas `optional` will expose and correctly preserve the value's presense or absence.